-- North Carolina's per capita income ranks below the U.S. average, has since at least 2000, and, adjusted for inflation, is increasing more slowly than the U.S. per capita income is increasing. - North Carolina's median household income ranks below the U.S. average, has since at least 2000, and, adjusted for inflation, has decreased at a rate faster than the U.S. median household income has decreased. - Within North Carolina, county per capita income and median household income vary considerably.
+- North Carolina's per capita income ranks below the U.S. average, has since at least 2000, and, adjusted for inflation, is increasing more slowly than the U.S. per capita income is increasing. - North Carolina's median household income ranks below the U.S. average, has since at least 2005, and, adjusted for inflation, is increasing more slowly than the U.S. median household income is increasing. - Within North Carolina, county per capita income and median household income vary considerably.
 On both income measures, most North Carolina counties have incomes well below the state average and the U.S. average.

-The two measures of income examined within this indicator per capita income and median household income-can be used to approximate economic prosperity and the ability of the economy to generate improved standards of living for its citizens.
-Per capita personal income is the total income received from all sources divided by the total population; it measures the amount of wealth generated by an economy from wages and salaries, transfer payments, dividends, interest, rents and proprietor's income for each person in that economy.
+The two measures of income examined within this indicator per capita income and median household income-can be used to approximate economic prosperity and the ability of the economy to generate improved standards of living for its citizens.1 Per capita personal income is the total income received from all sources divided by the total population; it measures the amount of wealth generated by an economy from wages and salaries, transfer payments, dividends, interest, rents and proprietor's income for each person in that economy.
 Per capita income may, however, obscure differences in income distribution, as it depends somewhat on demographics, such as the share of a state's population that is of working age.
-Thus, to add more clarity to North Carolina's income picture, median household income-the income amount at which half of all households fall above and half of all households fall below-is included here as a second measure of income.
-Median household income provides insight into changes in economic conditions for middleincome households.
+Thus, to add more clarity to North Carolina's income picture, median household income-the income amount at which half of all households fall above and half of all households fall below is included here as a second measure of income.
+Median household income provides insight into changes in economic conditions for middle-income households.

-Per capita personal income in North Carolina was \$42,002 in 2016 [1.2A].
-This income is 85 percent of the national per capita personal income (\$49,571) and places North Carolina as the 40th-highest performing state in the country.
-Since 2000, the inflation-adjusted per capita personal income in North Carolina increased by 10.1 percent while per capita income increased by 16.2 percent for the country as a whole [1.2B].
-North Carolina's per capita personal income ranks below that of all comparison states except Georgia.
-Over the same period, per capita income in some comparison states
+Per capita personal income in North Carolina was \$45,834 in 2018 [1.2A].
+This income is 85 percent of the national per capita personal income (\$53,712) and places North Carolina as the 38th-highest performing state in the country.
+North Carolina's per capita personal income ranks below that of all the comparison states except Georgia.
+Since 2000, the inflation-adjusted per capita personal income in North Carolina increased by 14.5 percent while per capita income increased by 20.2 percent for the country as a whole [1.2B].
+Over the same period, per capita income in some comparison states has increased faster than the national average; for example, per capita income increased in Massachusetts by 24.6 percent and in Virginia by 19.6 percent.